How to Become a Phlebotomist

 Phlebotomists primarily collect blood using a procedure known as venipuncture, in which a vein is punctured to collect blood.
 For this reason, they should be comfortable working with blood and needles and collecting and transporting samples.

-The procedures to do venipuncture correctly and safely are learned in a phlebotomy program so that students understand what to do to protect themselves.
+A phlebotomy program teaches students the procedures to perform venipuncture correctly and safely so that they understand how to protect themselves.
 Safety and accuracy are essential skills for phlebotomists.
 In addition, for many patients, having blood drawn can be an uncomfortable experience fraught with anticipation and anxiety, so phlebotomists must also have a calm and compassionate chair-side manner.

 Careers in phlebotomy are in high demand for nearly every healthcare facility.
-The US Bureau of Labor Statistics (BLS) shows that phlebotomy jobs are expected to grow 10 percent nationally between 2021 and 2031, much faster than the national average for all occupations at 5 percent in the same period (BLS 2022).
+The US Bureau of Labor Statistics (BLS 2024) shows that phlebotomy jobs are expected to grow 8 percent nationally between 2023 and 2033, much faster than the national average for all occupations at 4 percent in the same period.

-In that same decade, a staggering 13,900 new positions are anticipated in industries such as hospitals, medical and diagnostic laboratories, ambulatory healthcare, physician offices, and outpatient care centers.
+In this same decade, a staggering 11,000 new positions are anticipated in industries such as hospitals, medical and diagnostic laboratories, ambulatory healthcare, physician offices, and outpatient care centers.
 In addition, long-term care and home health jobs are also in high demand, and most phlebotomists work full-time.

 If working with blood and needles is not a career deal-breaker, read on to learn more about becoming a phlebotomist.